Gene Force: World Championship career summary

 The Indianapolis 500 was part of the FIA World Championship from 1950 through 1960.
 Drivers competing at Indy during those years were credited with World Championship points and participation.
-Gene Force participated in 2 World Championship races.
+Force participated in two World Championship races.
 He started on the pole 0 times, won 0 races, set 0 fastest laps, and finished on the podium 0 times.
 He accumulated a total of 0 championship points.